didier13150/keepassx/README.md

 * ~~Show/Hide main window by a system tray icon.~~ Implemented on upstream
 * Improve system tray menu by adding Close all databases and Lock database
-* Add DBUS support (usefull to manage databases automatically on events like login, logout, etc...)
+* Add DBUS support on Unice systems (usefull to manage databases automatically on events like login, logout, etc...)

 Changes will be submited to original KeepassX by pull requests.